ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes-163/features.rst

 - :ref:`oracle-output-adapter-ref` to feed data
   from Kamanja to an Oracle database.

+- :ref:`daas-input-adapter-ref` enables you to ingest data using the REST API.

 Click on the embedded links above for more details about using each of these new features.